Imikimi-LLC/neptune_coffee/README.md

 NeptuneCoffee has an opinion about how you should organize your javascript for AMD modules.
 It is:

 * Directories are AMD modules
-* Directory names the AMD module names
+* Directory's name defines the AMD module's name
-* Directory names snake_case
+* Directory names should be snake_case
-* generated AMD module names are CamelCase
+* generated AMD module names will be CamelCase
 * require "foo/bar" includes all files in the module defined by the directory "foo/bar"
-* Defines a global namespace for accessing AMD modules: window.Neptune.YourRootModule.YourSubModule
+* Defines a hierachical namespace based on module names and directory structure nesting

 ## Benefit